Just Another Runner’s Story May 2020 Written By Gale Fischer

 Running can work wonders in the lives of all who participate.
 Sometimes it is easy to take for granted the freedom to be able to go out at any given moment for four or five life-enhancing miles.
 Julian is a perfect example of how running can change one's life.
 It has given him the freedom to explore his local community and see what there is to see in other communities he has visited because of running.
 It has helped balance the unbalance of his physical, mental, and emotional existence due to his unique needs caused by SPD, ADD, and LD.
 I believe that running has been a positive influence on Julian beyond this.

 Personally, I have known Julian for three years.
 When I first met Julian he was quiet and reserved almost to the point of being timid.
 In that time, Juian's personality has blossomed.
 I'm not sure that he will ever shake his shy personality but he continues to become more comfortable with himself and his role in his community.
 In my observations it seems like he has become more confident, he is more willing to engage in conversation and the smile on his face has become bigger and is visible more often.
 Running has given him a positive network of friends allowing his confidence to grow even more.
 Even with this spike in his level of confidence, Julian remains humble in his attitude towards his athletic abilities.
 Running has pushed Julian out of his shell and his inspiration has had a profound impact on the local running community.
-It has changed his life and made his not so normal life more ordinary.
+It has changed his life and made his not-so-normal life more ordinary.

 Everyone has a story.
 Stay tuned next month for another runner’s story.